pengvyn/kavpix-code/src/essays/number-tree/essay.md

 The expression tree is a structural representation of an expression.
 Every expression can be shown as a tree.
 Why does this matter?
 The tree isn't only a different way of writing an expression, but it's also a *data structure*.
 Using the tree structure is helpful for computation.

-I've divided this article into 2 sections, the first one is about the tree and the visualization, the second one is about the code.
-All the code for this project is open-source [on github](sdfsdfsdaa)
+I've divided this article into 2 sections, the first one is about the visualization of the tree, and the second one is about the code.
+All the code for this project is open-source [on github](github.com/pengvyn/kavpix-code)

 The next sections will be showing when and where the tree is useful.